1st Class City

 - Landfill, Airport Maintenance (state contract), River Dock, Police, Volunteer Fire/EMS/Ambulance, Fire Station, City School, Gravel Sales, Roads, Maintenance & Streetlights, Equipment Rental and Sales, Teacher Housing, Beverage Control/Liqour Sales, Incarceration Facility, Public Safety Housing, City Shop/Mechanical Work, Construction/Rehbilitation, New Road Construction, Biomass Installation, Process Fire Wood, Office Rental, ANP, Local Financial Contributions.

-- Tanana is accessible only by air and river transportation.
+- Tanana is located in Interior Alaska about two miles west of the junction of the Tanana and Yukon Rivers.
+The community lies 130 air miles west of Fairbanks.
+Tanana is accessible only by air and river transportation.
 The city maintains 32 miles of local roads.
+Work began on a new road from Manley Hot Springs to Tanana in the fall of 2013.
 The city operates a dock on the river; barged goods can be offloaded at a staging and storage area.
-The state owns and operates the Ralph M. Calhoun Memorial Airport, which has a 4,400' long by 150' wide lighted gravel runway.
+The state owns and operates the Ralph M. Calhoun Memorial Airport, which has a lighted, gravel runway.
 Float planes land on the Yukon River.
-Cars, trucks, snowmachines, ATVs, and riverboats are used for local transportation.
+Cars, trucks, snow machines, ATVs, and riverboats are used for local transportation.
+Groceries and other small items are shipped to the village by air, or by barge during the barging season from May to September.

 - State Ferry